-A well-written message of appreciation can show your team or colleagues how highly their hard work is regarded or let your boss know that you value his or her support.
+A well-written message of appreciation can show your team or colleagues how highly their hard work is regarded or let your boss know that you value their support.

 Writing a personal thank-you note is a way to show how much you appreciate the recipient.
 If you take the time to write a personal thank-you note, it will always be appreciated, regardless of the circumstances.
 People like to be thanked, and they remember those who take the time to send a note or email.

 Words and Phrases to Use to Say Thank You

 What's the best way to show your appreciation?
 When you're writing a thank-you note, choose a phrase that fits the reason you are saying thank you.

 Take the time to carefully tailor your thank-you notes to fit the circumstances.

 When you're sending a personal thank-you letter or message, simply stating your thanks and appreciation is often all you need to do.
 That is, your note does not need to be very lengthy.

 General Thank-You Phrases